 People who are people pleasers have a hard time creating boundaries.
 Not being able to set boundaries means it is hard to use the word “No.” It can become overwhelming having to take care of everyone else but yourself.
 Self-care allows you to tend to you and make yourself happy.
 Whether you like being alone or around friends, do something that you enjoy to decrease stress.

-Everywhere we turn around, we are looking at a screen.
+You’re Not Unplugging from the Digital World Everywhere we turn around, we are looking at a screen.
 At work, we have to use a computer or a tablet.
 Some people use their phones for work too.
-During downtime, we open up our phones and open up Instagram, Twitter, and Pintrest.
+During downtime, we open up our phones and open up Instagram, Twitter, and Pinterest.
 Depending on the account that you follow on social media, they could make you feel like you’re not doing enough, making enough money, cute enough, or just not living correctly.
 Unfollow pages that decrease self-esteem and unplug from the digital world.
 We’ve come to experience that when we unplug and take care of ourselves, we stress less.

 However you manage your time, make sure you do what works best for you first.
 Stress is inevitable, but it is also manageable.